Digital Transformation & AI in Bioprocess

 Anthony R. Mire-Sluis, PhD, Senior Vice President, Global Quality, Gilead Sciences , SVP , Global Quality , Gilead Sciences

-Digitalizing quality systems and the advent of artificial intelligence has the potential to revolutionize the way we work in quality.
+Digitalizing quality systems and artificial intelligence could revolutionize the way we work in quality.
 However, it needs careful planning and execution to gain the maximum benefits to the business.
-Appropriate use cases, change management, training, and streamlining processes before you digitalize is essential—putting complexity in just results in digital complexity.
+Appropriate use cases, change management, training, and streamlining processes before you digitalize is essential—adding complexity just results in digital complexity.
 In addition, the implementation of AI must follow GxP principles in what is currently a vague regulatory framework.

 Panel Moderator: